Do You Need EDI for FSMA 204? How EDI 856 ASNs Support Food Traceability

 Why EDI 856 ASNs Matter for Food Traceability

+The EDI 856 Advance Ship Notice is a widely used EDI transaction in the retail and distribution supply chain.
 An ASN communicates detailed shipment information to the receiving partner before goods arrive.
-This message can include many of the Key Data Elements required for FSMA traceability, including:
+This message can include many of the Key Data Elements required for FSMA traceability.

-• Product identifiers
+• Product identifiers (UPC codes, SKU numbers, GTIN)

-• Lot or batch numbers
+• Lot or batch numbers (traceability lot codes)

-• Shipment quantities
+• Shipment quantities and units of measure

 • Shipping and receiving locations

-• Shipment and delivery dates
+• Shipment and expected delivery dates

 Using EDI 856 transactions allows companies to:

-• Capture traceability data automatically at the shipping event
+• Capture traceability data automatically at the shipping event without manual data entry

-• Reduce manual data entry and spreadsheet tracking
+• Reduce manual data entry and spreadsheet tracking that is prone to errors

-• Maintain a digital audit trail across the supply chain
+• Maintain a digital audit trail across the supply chain that can be quickly retrieved

 Because ASNs are structured according to X12 EDI standards, they create consistent records that both suppliers and retailers can reference when investigating product movement.